mohar14/mohar14.github.io/_posts/2019-10-02-Physician.md

 score=[]
 metaReview=[]
 ```
-Next I use selenium's *.get* command navigate to the page we are scraping.
-After reaching the page I would like to loop over multiple pages.
-The following chunk of code does exactly that.
-Not only does it loop over all pages but also stores the url for each page in a list.
+Next I use selenium's '*.get*' command to navigate to the page I am scraping.
+To loop over multiple pages, I use the xpath of the element that redirects me to the next page of the website.
+Note this xpath will differ by website and can be found by right clicking on target element and inspecting the elements tab.
+The following code clicks on the xpath (in this case on page 2) and stores the url for each page in a list.

 ```python
 url=driver.get("pageurl")